amzn/amazon-pay-api-sdk-java/README.md

 (e.g., Alexa Delivery Trackers, In-Store API, API V2, etc.)

 Please contact your Amazon Pay Account Manager before using the In-Store API calls in a Production environment to obtain a copy of the In-Store Integration Guide.

+Public and Private Keys
+MWS access keys, MWS secret keys, and MWS authorization tokens from previous MWS or Amazon Pay V1 integrations cannot be used with this SDK.

+You will need to generate your own public/private key pair to make API calls with this SDK.
+In Windows 10 this can be done with ssh-keygen commands:

+    ssh-keygen -t rsa -b 2048 -f private.pem ssh-keygen -f private.pem -e -m PKCS8 > public.pub

+In Linux or macOS this can be done using openssl commands:

+    openssl genrsa -out private.txt 2048
+    openssl rsa -in private.txt -pubout > public.txt

+The first command above generates a private key and the second line uses the private key to generate a public key.

+To associate the key with your account, send an email to amazon-pay-delivery-notifications@amazon.com that includes (1) your public key and (2) your Merchant ID.
+Do not send your private key to Amazon (or anyone else) under any circumstance!

+In your Seller Central account, within 1-2 business days, the account administrator will receive a message that includes the public_key_id you will need to use the SDK.
 These methods are available in the InstoreClient

 Four quick steps are needed to make an API call: